The Australian Property Market Moves in Cycles

 • Reduce emotional pressure

-The key is quality selection — not generic high-rise stock with hundreds of identical units, but scarce, well-located properties with genuine land value.
+The key is quality selection — not generic high-rise stock with hundreds of identical units, but scarce, well-located properties with genuine land value, or a genuine point of difference, such as a view, design, location.

 Where to Buy: 2026–2028